Whether you're in Knoxville or Hong Kong, hiring a web design company is a lot like buying a home.

 - They should have a project management system in place to ensure that your project goes as planned and deadlines are met.

-- Customer service is paramount in the web design industry.
+- Customer service is paramount in the web design and marketing industry.
 You want someone who will return your emails and phone calls in a timely manner.